tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 There are 2 broad classes of `TimeDeltaDG` which determine how timestamps on a graph are interpreted:

 - Ordered (`r`): Events are only guaranteed to have a relative order.
-No actual temporal measurement is associated.
+No real-world time unit is associated.
 - Non-Ordered (e.g. second-wise (`s`), or daily (`D`)): Standard time units like seconds, minutes, days, etc. Can perform coarsening or time conversion.

 ```python